 This symbiosis moved me away from money being my primary motivator.
 While money is nice, who’s kidding who – it wasn’t and definitely isn’t now what I want to be known for.
 In fact what I did professionally, that dreaded title on the business card, means little to me now.
 It’s about the story.
 It’s the people and experiences I’ve had the opportunity to have.
 It’s the good times and the bad times – and looking back it’s hard to separate them.
 I feel my life has been like a ‘box of chocolates,’ as my Australian friend, Annalie Killian says: “Sometimes it’s good and … well sometimes, it’s like those awful ones with the cherries in them.”
 Thank God for a waterproof tent and: “What doesn’t kill you makes you stronger.”
 Just ask Alex (her side seemed to leak more than mine).

 But what all these experiences, these people and this ‘road’ has taught me (potholes and all) is that it all comes down to community.
 Because without community, no matter how big or how small; or how it’s put together – it’s really all we got.
 My journey has given me a unique skill-set and a perspective that can be instrumental in rebuilding or should I say retaking our communities.
 My current project, Community 3.0, is my vehicle to do this.
 After years of incubation and development, the 3.0 is ready to make its impact on the world.
-Taking direction from nature by using a rhizome-based civic organizational structure, Community 3.0 redefines the physical Front Porch gathering spots our grandparents used to connect with their neighbors by transporting them to 2017 using today’s social media and database technology.
-It’s time we evolve from sitting idly by waiting for “the man in the white hat or the man on the white horse” to save the day.
+Taking direction from nature by using a rhizome-based civic organizational structure, Community 3.0 redefines the physical Front Porch gathering spots our grandparents used to connect with their neighbors by transporting them to 2018 using today’s social media and database technology.
+It’s time we evolve from sitting idly by waiting for “the man in the white hat … riding on the white horse” to save the day.

 Our solutions lie with us in the streets … and my journey has taken me down the road to help us all see that.
 My goal is to connect and empower those who often feel left out and not acknowledged.